AxelTWC/axeltwc.github.io/README.md

 # Hello , I am Axel Tang.
-# Currently In School.
+Currently In Grad School.
 - You may view my Github Profile Here | [Click Here To Access Profile](https://github.com/AxelTWC)
 - You may view my Resume Here | [Click Here To Access Resume](https://axeltwc.github.io/AxelTang-Resume.pdf)
 - You may view my Linkedln Here | [Click Here To Access Linkedln](https://www.linkedin.com/in/axel-tang-2b22572b6/)

 ## Who am I
-- A software developer/engineer looking for **job opportunities in field of SDE,QA,AI/ML,DS**.
+- A software developer/engineer looking for **job opportunities in field of SDE,AI/ML,DS**.
 - A Early Graduated Student from University of Ottawa with Honours Specialist in Computer Science.
 - A Proud 8 Years Game Server Owner Serving 25k-50k players.